iDirect Technologies Inc.

-As of November 18, 2005, iDirect Technologies, Inc. operates as a subsidiary of Vision Technologies Electronics, Inc. (VTEE) a subsidiary of USA based ST Engineering North America, Inc. which is owned by Singapore based Engineering company ST Engineering, Ltd. also owner of Newtec based in Belgium.
+iDirect Technologies Inc., since November 18th 2005, operates as a subsidiary of Vision Technologies Electronics, Inc. (VTEE) a subsidiary of USA based ST Engineering North America, Inc. which is owned by Singapore based Engineering company ST Engineering, Ltd. also owner of Newtec based in Belgium.

 Skybrokers offers for more the 10 years iDirect new and used Satellite Routers and Hub’s.
 We supported Teleport clients as well as Satellite Services Service providers with the 3100 and 5100-series routers as well as iDirect’s new X3, X5 and X7-series routers and 5iF Hub equipment.